2025 Best Colleges for Public Policy

 • Pittsburgh, PA

-Academic Highlights: There are a combined 80+ undergraduate majors and 90 minors available across the six schools.
-Impressively, particularly for a school with more graduate students than undergrads, CMU boasts a 6:1 student-to-faculty ratio and small class sizes, with 36% containing single digits.
-In a given school year, 800+ undergraduates conduct research through the University Research Office.
-The most commonly conferred degrees are in engineering (21%), computer science (16%), mathematics (12%), business (10%), and visual and performing arts (9%).
+Academic Highlights: Impressively, particularly for a school with more graduate students than undergrads, CMU boasts a 6:1 student-to-faculty ratio and small class sizes, with roughly one-third containing single digits and 68% having an enrollment of nineteen or fewer.
+In a given school year, 800+ undergraduates conduct research through the University Research Office, and many others participated through various outside arrangements.
+Between 500-600 students study abroad for a semester each year in such countries as Japan, China, and Germany.

-Professional Outcomes: By the end of the calendar year in which they received their diplomas, 66% of 2022 grads were employed, and 28% were continuing to graduate school.
-The companies that have routinely scooped up CMU grads include Google, Meta, Microsoft, Apple, Accenture, McKinsey, and Deloitte.
-With an average starting salary of $105,194, CMU grads outpace the average starting salary for a college grad nationally.
-Of those pursuing graduate education, around 20% typically enroll immediately in PhD programs.
+Professional Outcomes: By the end of the calendar year in which they received their diplomas, 74% of recent grads were employed, and 17% were continuing to graduate school.
+The companies that have routinely scooped up CMU grads include Google, Meta, Microsoft, Apple, Amazon, TikTok, and NVIDIA.
+With an average starting salary of $124,107, CMU grads outpace the average starting salary for a college grad nationally.

 • Median SAT: 1540